shantirao/raytrace/README.md

 To see how one might instantiate a giant segmented telescope, and compute the effect on the pupil-referred wavefront if any of the optical elements were to move a microradian or micrometer in any direction, run "exampleHabEx.m".

-The [MATLAB](matlab/) code was originally developed at JPL, and is released as open-source under an [Apache 2.0 license](LICENSE).
-US Government sponsorship is acknowledged.

 ## Tutorial
 You will create an object for a ray bundle, calculate how they are affected by a sequence of surface interfaces.
 The ray propagation equations are coordinate-free, which means that every position and direction needs to be expressed in 3D.